The BSN 2018-19 Application is Open

 Applications are reviewed after all application materials and transcripts have been received.
 Those meeting the February 15 deadline are assured of a review.
 Applications completed after that date will be considered as space allows.
 If the number of applications exceeds the available space, admissions will be competitive.
 Admission decisions take approximately 8-12 weeks.

 IMPORTANT: An applicant must have already earned an associate degree in nursing, be in the final year of an RN program (and eligible to sit for the NCLEX), or have been awarded a diploma in nursing by a hospital-based nursing school.
 Not an RN?

-Depending on whether you are a new transfer student, a returning student, or an international student, the application form and process may vary as indicated below.
+Depending on whether you are a new transfer student (new student), a returning student, or an international student, the application form and process may vary as indicated below.

 If you have any questions about the application process for the RN-BSN program or encounter any technical difficulties, please contact Jessica Immerman by email or at 253.692.4477.